alwalsh3/CPL_OASIS_demo/README.md

 ```
 ./makenemo -a CPL_OASIS -n MYCPL_OASIS -m your_Arch_file -j 8
 ```
+**NOTE:** You must ensure you have the same software enivornment loaded when you compile NEMO as you did when you compiled XIOS3 and OASIS

+We have included example Arch files from two HPCs in `/CPL_OASIS_demo/support_files/`.

 ## Download forcing data
 We need to get the ORCA2 ancilliary files which can be downloaded from here: